Loops in SU(2) and Factorization, II: Introduction

 \begin{remark} In the notation of Theorem 1.4 of \cite{BP}, we will show that

 and we will see that it is relatively easy to analyze the Toeplitz operators on the right hand side.
 If we had observed this in \cite{BP}, then we could have eliminated Lemmas 4 and 5 in Section 5.1, and this would have greatly simplified the exposition.
 The caveat in the context of this paper is that for $\chi\in VMO(S^1,i\mathbb R)$, while $exp(\chi)$ is bounded and $\chi_{\pm}\in VMO(S^1)$, $exp(\chi_{\pm})$ are not generally bounded.
+Thus there are domain issues which we have suppressed.

 \end{remark}